Liv-pd/sql-advent-calendar-solutions--2025/README.md

-# SQL Advent Calendar 2025
+# SQL Advent Calendar Challenge – SQL Portfolio

+## Overview
-This repository contains my solutions to Interview Master's 24-day SQL Advent Calendar challenge.
+This repository contains my solutions to the 2025 Interview Master 24-Day SQL Advent Calendar.
+I completed this challenge to strengthen my SQL skills and answer questions that mimic real-world business cases, in a creatively festive way.

+## Skills Demonstrated
+- Multiple joins
+- Window functions
+- CTEs and subqueries
+- Data cleaning and transformation
+- Translating business questions into relevant, actionable data requirements

+## Key Learnings
+- Improved understanding of when to use CTEs vs subqueries
+- Stronger problem decomposition into logical SQL statements

 ## About the Challenge

-The SQL Advent Calendar is a festive coding challenge featuring 24 days of SQL problems, hosted by Interview Master.
+Hosted by Interview Master.
 Learn more at [interviewmaster.ai/advent](https://www.interviewmaster.ai/advent)